MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 After you satisfy the [prerequisites for model performance monitoring](#more-prerequisites-for-model-performance-monitoring), you can use the Azure CLI to set up model monitoring:

 1. Create a monitoring definition in a YAML file.
-For a sample advanced definition, see the following YAML code, which is also available in the [azureml-examples repository](https://github.com/Azure/azureml-examples/blob/main/cli/monitoring/advanced-model-monitoring.yaml).
+The following sample specification defines model monitoring with production inference data.
 Before you use this definition, adjust the following values and any others you need to fit your environment:

     - For `endpoint_deployment_id`, use a value in the format `azureml:<endpoint-name>:<deployment-name>`.
-    - For `path` in reference input data sections, use a value in the format `azureml:<reference-data-asset-name>:<version>`.
+    - For `path` in the reference input data section, use a value in the format `azureml:<ground-truth-data-asset-name>:<version>`.
-    - For `target_column`, use the name of the output column that contains values that the model predicts, such as `DEFAULT_NEXT_MONTH`.
+    - For the `prediction` value, use the name of the output column that contains values that the model predicts, such as `DEFAULT_NEXT_MONTH`.
-    - For `features`, list the features like `SEX`, `EDUCATION`, and `AGE` that you want to use in an advanced data quality signal.
+    - For the `actual` value, use the name of the ground truth column that contains the actual values that the model tries to predict.
+    - For the `correlation_id` values, use the names of the columns that are used to join the output data and the ground truth data.
     - For `emails`, list the email addresses that you want to use for notifications.

-    The following YAML contains the definition for model monitoring with production inference data that you've collected.

     ```YAML
     $schema:  http://azureml/sdk-2-0/Schedule.json